-Oyeyemi can write though.
+Oyeyemi can write.
 Check out this passage: “The town should really have been called Flax Hills, since it was huddled up between two of them, but maybe that was the locals’ way of instructing one of the hills to scram.
 The hills are ringed round with old, dark, thick-trunked trees.
-They’re so tall you feel a false stillness standing under them; when you look all the way up, you see the wind crashing through the topmost branches, but you hear all the commotion only distantly, if at all… Light fell through the leaves, liquid in some places, sometimes stopping to hang in long necklaces- but only for a second or two, as if aware it wouldn’t get much admiration in Flax Hill.” pg 26.
-Lovely, so lovely.
-If you let it, it’ll break your heart.
+They’re so tall you feel a false stillness standing under them; when you look all the way up, you see the wind crashing through the topmost branches, but you hear all the commotion only distantly, if at all…” pg 26.

 The beginning of a love story in three lines: “Because he says he can’t stand you and you act like you can’t stand him, and whenever a man and woman behave like that toward each other, it usually means something’s going on.
 There’s a precious metal kind of gleam about you, and the man’s a jeweler, you know.
 So look out.” pg 33

-The small things that we look for in each other: “…he knew how to lean in and light a girl’s cigarette with a look and a smile that had me stubbing my cigarette out whenever his attention was elsewhere, just so he’d light up another one for me.
+I really liked Oyeyemi’s character development.
+In this passage, she takes a stab at describing the small things that we look for in each other: “…he knew how to lean in and light a girl’s cigarette with a look and a smile that had me stubbing my cigarette out whenever his attention was elsewhere, just so he’d light up another one for me.
 It could have been the way he guarded the flame with his palm, the unexpected care with which he carried it up toward your lips; who knows what makes a man’s gesture attractive?” pg 56-57

-And finally, the magical realism of the story: “I’ve never tried to explain it to anyone before, but what I mean to say is that a whole lot of technically impossible things are always trying to happen to us, appear to us, talk to us, show us pictures, or just say hi, and you can’t pay attention to all of it, so I just pick the nearest technically impossible thing and I let it happen.
+Finally, I enjoyed Oyeyemi’s interpretation of the magic that exists in every day life: “…a whole lot of technically impossible things are always trying to happen to us, appear to us, talk to us, show us pictures, or just say hi, and you can’t pay attention to all of it, so I just pick the nearest technically impossible thing and I let it happen.
 Let me know how it goes if you try it.” pg 177